These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 Afar

 copyright Halaqah The Afar people live primarily in Ethiopia and the areas of Eritrea, Djibouti, and Somalia in the Horn of Africa.
 They are know for their hostility to foreigners and for the notorious ritual of taken male genitalia as trophies.
-The Afar are an Islamic people related to the Oromo people.
+The Afar are an Muslim people related to the Oromo people.

 Asante